 The enforcement contractor's performance is closely monitored by the Council.
-Key Performance Indicators are used to monitor the time that officers spend on the streets, coverage of the streets, the quality of any Penalty Charge Notices and the conduct of CEOs to ensure that they are appropriate ambassadors for the Council.
+A set of Key Performance Indicators is used to monitor the time that officers spend on the streets, coverage of the streets, the quality of any Penalty Charge Notices and the conduct of CEOs to ensure that they are appropriate ambassadors for the Council.
 No direct or indirect financial incentive exists in relation to the number of PCNs issued by the enforcement contractor.

 After a PCN has been issued all subsequent processing, including the consideration of challenges is undertaken by officers of the Council.
-The Council regards this split in functions as critical to answer any suggestion that commercial considerations play any role in this important function.
-Council officers are properly disinterested in the outcome of cases, yet have good local and procedural knowledge - important factors on reaching a correct and soundly based decision.
+The Council regards this split in functions as critical to answer any suggestion that commercial imperatives play any role in this important function.
+Council officers are properly disinterested in the outcome of cases, yet have good local and procedural knowledge - important factors in reaching a correct and soundly based decision.

-3. Key Statistics 2016/17
+3. Key Statistics 2015/16